EstenGrove/WeatherLocation_App/README.md

 # **Weather App**
-  -Built using the OpenWeatherMap API and vanilla JS.
+  -Built using the OpenWeatherMap API, vanilla JS and Flexbox for the weather cards.
 Converts kelvin to fahrenheit and shows a 3-day forecast with High and Low temperatures, wind speed, humidity percentage and chance of precipitation for each day.
 Can search by zip code or City and State.